Find a NJ Personal Injury Lawyer

 The Personal Injury Litigation Process

-Our firm will take you through personal injury litigation process.
 Though filing a personal injury lawsuit in New Jersey can be a complex process, we’re dedicated to helping you through each step.
 That’s why we have put together the following information on the stages of pursuing compensation for an injury or wrongful death.

-1. Attorney Consultations
+1. Personal Injury Attorney Consultations

 Our attorney consultations are entirely free.
 During a personalized consultation with one of our attorneys, you can share the details of how the injury occurred.
 An experienced personal injury lawyer will listen to your situation and discuss possible claims against an individual, business or multiple defendants.
 You will learn if and how our firm can meet the needs of your claim.
 We will also discuss theories of liability, how we intend to prove the case, and the damages we expect to recover.